top of page

 In a hospital, a doula:

-Provides calm presence during moments of uncertainty or stress
+• Provides a calm presence during moments of uncertainty or stress.

 Doulas understand hospital routines and work alongside midwives and doctors without replacing their care.
 They fill the gap left by shift changes and busy wards, ensuring you have continuous, personalised support.